 When To Use Program Mode

 But first, let’s take a look at a couple of picture taking situations when the Program mode can be useful.
-Let’s say you are taking pictures of a scene with very bright as well as dark shaded areas.
+Let’s say you’re taking pictures of a scene with very bright as well as dark shaded areas.
 Sometimes in a situation like that, your camera’s light meter can be fooled and produce an underexposed or overexposed image.

 Here is another scenario in which the program mode can be useful.
 Let’s say your camera is set to a focusing mode that covers a wide area of the scene you are viewing.
-If you are trying to take a picture of a flower that is close to other flowers or leaves, the camera might focus on the wrong flower.
+If you’re trying to take a picture of a flower that is close to other flowers or leaves, the camera might focus on the wrong flower.

 Fine Tuning Program Mode

-As previously mentioned, the aperture and shutter speed can also be adjusted somewhat in the P mode.
+As previously mentioned, the aperture and shutter speed can also be adjusted somewhat in P mode.
 For example, once you compose a picture and press the shutter half way down, you will be able to see the lens aperture and shutter speed the camera has chosen on the LCD screen.
 If you think the shutter speed might be too slow, there will be a dial on the camera that you can rotate or a button to press to change the shutter speed.

 (This will be called using the Program Shift or Flexible mode.
 It is part of the regular Program mode.
-Check your camera’s instruction manual for more precise instructions)
+Check your camera’s instruction manual for more precise instructions.)

 What will happen once you change the shutter speed is that the aperture will be changed accordingly to maintain a correct exposure.
 If it is the aperture setting you want to change, just move the dial or button in the opposite direction.
-You will be able to choose the aperture setting you want and the camera will set the shutter speed for a proper exposure.
+You’ll be able to choose the aperture setting you want and the camera will set the shutter speed for a proper exposure.

 About the Author:

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: